Skip to content

 AI agents that carry the routine and the certain parts of diagnostic imaging, so the clinician’s judgment is spent where it matters.
 Not a copilot bolted onto a viewer: a workflow that knows what it can carry, and what it must hand to the specialist who decides.

 It’s built from the reading room outward.
-I’m an oral and maxillofacial radiologist; for years the reports carried my signature, and that is the bar the system has to clear.
+I’m an oral and maxillofacial radiologist who reads every day; the reports carry my signature, and that is the bar the system has to clear.

 The discipline behind it is simple to state and expensive to fake.
 The system is graded against cases read blind by a specialist under a frozen protocol, the way regulators expect reader studies to be run.
 It reports what an image cannot show as carefully as what it can.
 And a licensed clinician signs every conclusion, by design rather than by disclaimer.